Cannes 2017: Abbas Kiarostami's son on finishing his late father's final film

 Cannes, France (CNN)When he was dying in spring last year, Abbas Kiarostami knew he was leaving behind not only his family and friends, but also his final work, unfinished.

-Iran's most celebrated filmmaker and noted polymath was three years into the self-financed project when he succumbed to cancer aged 76.
+Iran's most celebrated filmmaker and noted polymath was three years into the self-financed project when he died aged 76.

 Preview footage had enjoyed a small screening at the 2015 Marrakech Film Festival.
 But eight months later Kiarostami was gone, and it fell to his son Ahmad to finish his work.